norakosa/pHSmile/README.md

 # Non-Invasive Diagnostic Device for the Detection and Monitoring of Bacterial Acidogenesis on Dental Enamel
 # About Me
-We are undergraduate students at the Universory of New Hampshire studying electrical engineerifn with a biomedical engineering option.
-Inspired by the biomedical Nora wanted to explore the world of oral devices.
+We are both undergraduate students at the University of New Hampshire, studying Electrical Engineering with a Biomedical Engineering option.
+Inspired by advancements in biomedical technology, Nora from Boxford MA developed a passion for exploring innovative oral health devices.
 # Research Focus
-Our research is focused on a device that monitors pH in the mouth since that is the main root of causing cavities.
+Our research centers on developing a device that monitors pH levels in the mouth, addressing one of the primary causes of cavities.
+By utilizing Near Field Communication (NFC) technology, our device operates wirelessly and without the need for batteries, making it a groundbreaking solution in oral health diagnostics.
+NFC enables both power transmission and data communication, allowing for a compact, non-invasive design that integrates seamlessly with everyday life.
+This novel approach provides a more accessible and efficient method for early detection and prevention of dental issues, offering significant advancements in oral health care.